Armanhafiz4/Fundamental-project/README.md

 ### Project Tracking

-I tracked my progress using a trello board which is made [here](https://trello.com/b/ihNNyfj3/qa-fundamental-project)
+I tracked my progress using a trello board which is made [here](https://trello.com/b/ihNNyfj3/qa-fundamental-project).
+This trello board was made using user stories and descriptions and coloured tabs to designate the epics and documentations etc

 ### Risk Assessment